springfanli/WordMatches/README.md

    mvn clean package

 5. Run the program
-- To run the program, put your input file and predefined words in the WordMatches dierctory or specify the absolute paths of those files.
+- To run the program, put your input and predefined words files in the WordMatches dierctory or specify the absolute paths of those files.

        java -jar target/WordMatches-1.0-SNAPSHOT.jar input.txt predefined_words.txt

 - To test it on a large input file up 20MB and 10k predefined words.
 You can use the python script I provided to generate the test files following the steps below.
+Generating large test files might take 25-29 seconds.
 Make sure you have python 3.5+ installed.

        python pyscripts/generate_testdata.py
        java -jar target/WordMatches-1.0-SNAPSHOT.jar large_input.txt predefined_10k_words.txt > result_output.txt